lieberlois/vcluster-backstage-argo-idp/docs/02_Development_Environment.md

 In this section, we will set up our local environment.
 If you have no Container Runtime running, start this now.
 On MacOS I used `colima start --dns 8.8.8.8 --dns 1.1.1.1 --memory 6 --cpu 3` for this.
 You can check if everything is running properly using `docker ps` (or Podman, or whatever CLI you are using).
+Make sure you have this repository cloned.
+Also, make sure you have created a new public repository in GitHub that you can use in this workshop.

 ## Kubernetes 🐳